New Jersey Wrongful Termination Lawyers

 For a firing to be considered wrongful termination, it must have occurred illegally in the eyes of the law.
 This means the termination must have either violated a state or federal law that prohibits discrimination or retaliation, or violated the terms and conditions of your employment as stated in your contract.

-In order to determine where you stand, you should consult with experienced and knowledgeable employment lawyers.
+In order to determine where you stand, you should consult with experienced and knowledgeable wrongful termination / employment lawyers in NJ.
 You want someone who can sit with you and determine whether your claim for wrongful termination qualifies.
 We will help you determine whether or not your employer was violating New Jersey Law Against Discrimination.
 Our attorneys will also reference the many other state and federal laws under which relief can be sought.

 New Jersey, like all other states in the United States (with the exception of Montana), is an “employment-at-will” state.
 This means that, with some very important exceptions discussed below, your employer can fire you for “good reason, bad reason, or no reason at all.”
 In New Jersey, employers don’t necessarily have to have a reason for firing an employee.
 They also do not need to provide a warning in advance.